 1- Get Over Your Own Emotions

 When employees are irrational, then basically anything they do or say is not personal.
-At times, these are suppressed emotions getting expressed in undesirable manner and what they say is not meant for you as a person.
-It can be challenging to stay patient, but allowing the other person pour out and then calm him / her down can give you opportunity to hold a logical conversation.
+At times, these are suppressed emotions getting expressed in an undesirable manner and what they say is not meant for you as a person.
+It can be challenging to stay patient, but allowing the other person pour out and then calm him/her down can give you opportunity to hold a logical conversation.

 Sometimes, employees come and share their frustrations, grievances with you.
 Unconsciously, you end up processing it in your mind and carry the emotional baggage with you.